robert/robert.github.com/_posts/2018-06-12-programming-projects-for-advanced-beginners-ascii-art.md

 (255, 255, 255)
 (10, 64, 172)
 # … and so on for many thousands of lines.
-# Delete or comment this code out once you've established that it works
+# Delete or comment this debugging code out once you've established that it works
 ```

 # 3. Convert the *RGB tuples* of your pixels into single brightness numbers